holidayextras/holidayextras.github.com/_posts/2015-11-06--isn-t-that-your-job.md

 Having this partnership with the team's SM has meant that we've developed a strong foundation to challenge, feedback, support and trust each other.

-This dynamic seems to work really well in the our team, but every team is different and that's the point - find out what works best in your team.
+This dynamic seems to work really well for us, but every team is different and that's the point - find out what works best in your team.

-We don't have to stick to text-book and **that** is being agile.
+We don't have to stick to the textbook and **that** is being agile.